Ben-the-Jedi/test/README.md

-# test
-a test repo, for me to be familiar with GIT
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).